Trimax/ventaengine/readme.md

 # Venta Engine
 ## TODO list
-1. Calculate faces' normals
-2. Console
+1. Console
-3. Light manager (extend the scene with a list of lights)
-4. Texture manager
+2. Texture manager
    1. AMBIENT_OCCLUSION,
    2. ANISOTROPY,
-   3. BASECOLOR,
+   3. ~~DIFFUSE~~,
-   4. HEIGHT,
+   4. ~~HEIGHT~~,
    5. METALLIC,
    6. NORMAL,
    7. ROUGHNESS;
-5. Normal mapping
+3. Normal mapping
-6. Environment: box/sphere (add box to the scene)
+4. Environment: box/sphere (add box to the scene)
-7. Emitters (extend the scene with a list of emitters)
+5. Emitters (extend the scene with a list of emitters)
-8. Resource archive manager and also, pack & browse tool (!)
+6. Resource archive manager and also, pack & browse tool (!)

 ## Important
 On macOS start with VM argument: `-XstartOnFirstThread`